Iran, what the media don't tell

 Energy crisis: Turning-point of humanity

-After more than 150 years of increasing availability of energy and an explosive growth of the world population, we are now entering an era of always decreasing availability of energy.
-The world population will shrink.
-For this new era new economic principles are needed to maintain prosperity.
-Part of this is a bank-reform, that members of Parliament can compel if they want.
+After more than 150 years of constant increases in the availability of energy and an explosive growth of the world population, we are now entering an era of declining availability of energy.
+This will cause the world population to shrink.
+For this new era, new economic principles are needed to maintain prosperity.
+Part of this is a bank-reform that members of Parliament can compel if they want.

-From January 2007 to July 2008 the oil-price have risen explosivily.
+From January 2007 to July 2008 oil-prices rose explosivily.
 This time it was not about some action of OPEC, a threat of war or a cold winter.
-The rises in price were the result of a turning-point in the oil supply.
-Demand kept growing and the oil extraction has reached its ceiling.
-And, as the oil exporting countries use more and more oil themselves, less oil is offered on the export-markets.
+Instead, prices rose because of a turning-point in the oil supply.
+Demand continues to grow while oil extraction has reached its ceiling.
+And, as the oil exporting countries use more and more oil themselves, they have less oil to sell.

-Those who count on alternative energy sources are wrong.
+Those who believe that alternative energy sources will replace decreasing oil supplies are wrong.
 Gas, coal, nuclear, hydro, wind and solar energy cannot make up the shortage of oil.
-The world population will have to do with less energy. .
+The world population will have to do with less energy.

 Today's mix of energy use consists of 36 percent oil, 24 percent gas, 28 percent coal, 6 percent nuclear, 6 percent hydro-power and 1 percent renewables, like wind and solar energy.